Michael Sean’s Drum Kits

 Below is my Ludwig Neusonic kit in Sky Blue.
 It is sized at 20/12/14/16.
 The Neusonic series of drums are 6 ply, three each of cherry and maple.
 Made in the same molds as their Classic Maple series, the Neusonics are hand-built in the USA and feature many rugged qualities that make them an excellent choice for a working drummer such as myself.
 I run clear REMO Emperors on the tom batters, with clear Ambassadors on the resonant sides.
 A clear REMO Powerstroke 3 is on the kick.
 Like all of my other kits, I use but one “Ring Arrestor” on each tom for dampening.

-This is my Pearl Vision Birch Eucalyptus Fade drum kit.
+Below is my Pearl Vision Birch Eucalyptus Burst drum kit.
 This kit is in my studio and rarely leaves home.
-It is a “fusion” sized kit (22, 10, 12, 16) and sounds wonderful, it requires very little dampening to sit great in a mix.
+It is a “fusion” sized set (22, 10, 12, 16) and sounds wonderful, it requires very little dampening to sit great in a mix.
 In fact, I only use one “Ring Arrestor” on each tom to rid unwanted overtones.

 Below is my Sonor Force Bop kit in Galaxy Grey Sparkle.
 Poplar shells in Jazz sizes (18/12/14).
 Just as on my Pearl Vision kit, I had been running REMO clear Pinstripe heads with Ring Arrestors on the toms and a REMO clear Power Stoke 3 on the kick, but I just recently moved to Ambassadors and Emperors on the toms.
 Just a great sounding little kit that I use surprisingly often and it didn’t cost a fortune.
 More proof that good quality heads and proper tuning will make almost any kit sound good.